Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Cronometer

-Cronometer is another alternative to MacroFactor which is a macro tracking app and is widely used because of its customizable calorie and macronutrient targets and its food database.
+Cronometer is another macro tracking app that is widely used because of its customizable calorie and macronutrient targets and its food database.

 One feature that Cronometer has that MacroFactor does not is their pro edition for trainers, which allows trainers to access the user’s data and make changes to the plan.